aspnetcs/machine-learning-theorem-proving/README.md

 # machine-learning-theorem-proving
 Experiments using ML to interact with theorem provers (primarily Coq).
+Ultimately, I'd like to apply ML to formal verification of smart contracts on decentralized compute engines (Ethereum, Cardano, etc.)